rwieruch/blog_robinwieruch_content/blog/javascript-async-await-without-try-catch/index.md

 <Sponsorship />

-When you have learned about JavaScript promises for the first time, you learned about the promise's method then and catch.
-While the former's callback function is called whenver a JavaScript promise resolves successfully, the latter is used for error handling:
+When you have learned about JavaScript promises for the first time, you learned about the promise's methods then and catch.
+While the former's callback function is called whenever a JavaScript promise resolves successfully, the latter is used for error handling:

 ```javascript
 function findUserById(id) {